x007xyz/WebAV/README.md

 WebAV is an SDK for **creating/editing** video files on the web platform, built on WebCodecs.

+_Visit [WebAV Pro](https://github.com/WebAV-Tech/WebAV-Pro) for more advanced features.
+You can purchase Pro licenses or request custom outsourcing if needed, which also helps support the ongoing maintenance of this project._

 ### Features

 - Cross-platform: Supports running on Edge and Chrome browsers, as well as in Electron.
 - Zero Cost: Fully utilizes client-side computation, eliminating server costs.
 - Privacy and Security: No user data is uploaded.
-- High Performance: 10 to 20 times faster than ffmpeg.wasm.
+- High Performance: 20x faster than ffmpeg.wasm.
+For a comparison with native performance, see [WebCodecs Performance Benchmark](https://hughfenghen.github.io/posts/2024/07/27/webcodecs-performance-benchmark/).
 - Easy to Extend: Developer-friendly for web developers, easily integrates with Canvas and WebAudio for custom functionality.
-- Small Size: Approximately 50KB (MINIFIED + GZIPPED, without tree-shaking).
+- Small Size: Approximately 50KB (MINIFIED + GZIPPED, before tree-shaking).

 _Compatible with Chrome 102+_

 ### Use Cases

-- Batch audio and video file processing, such as adding watermarks, dubbing, and embedding subtitles
+- Batch audio and video file processing, such as adding watermarks, dubbing, embedding subtitles
-- Building audio and video related products, such as video editing, live streaming, and video animation production
+- Building audio and video related products, such as video editing, live streaming, video animation production

 ## DEMO

 The WebAV project offers a variety of quick DEMO experiences.
-Visit the [DEMO Homepage](https://webav-tech.github.io/WebAV/demo) to check the compatibility of your current device.
+Visit the [DEMO Homepage](https://webav-tech.github.io/WebAV/demo) to check the compatibility of your current device, or click here to experience [Pro advanced features online](https://webav-tech.github.io/WebAV-Pro/demo).

-_Note: The test video resources are hosted on GitHub pages, so starting a DEMO may require some network loading time._
+_Tip: The test video resources are hosted on GitHub Pages.
+Starting a DEMO may require some network loading time._

 Here are some feature demos you might be interested in: